brian6030/Research-Proposal/README.md

 There are many ways to create an AR application now.
 I have compared different AR environmentation method to using AR Foundation in Unity Engine.
 Here are 2 projects I have reseached to analyse their advantages and disadvantages.
 - [Puzzle Knight (My old AR game)](https://youtu.be/CYOTs3uddwE)
 - [DroidAR](https://github.com/bitstars/droidar)

+### Puzzle Knight
+This is my bachelor's degree's final year project.
+It is an AR puzzle game.
+The game is based on AR tracker.
+It has different trackers represent different levels.
+When the AR camera tracked the tracker, the corresponding level will be shown.
+- Advantages compare to AR Foundation
+  - Faster tracking time
+    - Since it only need to track the AR tracker
+    - AR Foundation trackerless tracking has to scan the surrounding environment first, therefore, it takes more time to initialize the AR environment
+  - More accurate tracking
+    - Using AR tracker, therefore there are more robust image features to track
+- Disadvantages compare to AR Foundation
+  - No depth occlusion
+  - Higher battery consumption

+### DroidAR
+This is an AR framework for Android.
+It can be used to develop both tracker and trackerless AR applications.
+It supports indoor AR tracking and locationbased Gaming.
+- Advantages compare to AR Foundation
+  - Old version of DroidAR is open source
+- Disadvantages compare to AR Foundation
+  - No depth occlusion, cannot detect depth value.
+  - Since it is a relativly old framework, the graphic quality is not relistic as the current AR API
+    - No light estimation, the 3D model cannot match the physical world's lighting
+    - Tracking is not stable
+  - It is not popular as other AR API.
+Update is not frequent as Google ARCore or IOS ARkit